protoporos/alternative-world/roots.md

 - [**Europe**] find all sorts of organisations on [kartevonmorgen.org](https://kartevonmorgen.org/)
 - [**Germany**] [wechange.de](https://wechange.de) hosts another [map](https://wechange.de/map/) with a lot of projects with exciting ideas
 - [**US**] [community weatlh](https://community-wealth.org/): an organisation providing knowledge around building community.
+- [**World**] [trustroots.org](https://www.trustroots.org/): We want a world that encourages trust, adventure and intercultural connections.
+Our willingness to help each other is universal.

 ## Housing